Article

 Structures shall incorporate elements of variation on any façade facing a frontage, public open space, or common open space.
 Variation shall be achieved as follows:

-1. For multi-family attached dwellings when units are not on sublots, one of the following shall be incorporated into the design of the structure:
+1. For multi-family attached buildings when units are not on sublots, one of the following shall be incorporated into the design of the structure:

 1. Variation in the façade depth of adjoining dwelling units of at least 3’.
 Such variation shall extend the entire height of the façade.